hikeventures/hikeventures.github.io/_posts/2014-03-03-best-rain-pants.markdown

 ---

-The list I have compiled below is sorted by the weight of the pants and not by their performance.
-Why I sorted them by their weight?
+The list I have compiled is sorted by the weight of the pants and not by their performance.
+Why I sorted them by weight?
 Well, usually you only wear waterproof pants when it rains.
 When it stops raining you will pack your waterproof pants back into your backpack.
 The pants in my list are for emergency situations so they will also pack quite small as the Montane Minimus pants (see picture above).
 Also consider to take a [waterproof jacket](http://www.hikeventures.com/best-waterproof-rain-jackets) with you.

 ## Which fabric?
 If you are planning to go skiing then you should maybe consider waterproof pants with Gore-Tex Pro or Active shell.
 However, those pants will be more heavy than the models listed below and also take more space in your backpack so I have not considered them in my list.
 Generally speaking, you will sweat in all waterproof clothes if you are active.
 However, some are a little bit more breathable than others.
 I had good experience with Pertex Shield so far.